-As 2021 is just around the corner, now is a great time to stop and celebrate your past achievements, reflect on how you can improve, and make plans for the year ahead.
+The start of the year is a great time to stop and celebrate your past achievements, reflect on how you can improve, and make plans for the year ahead.
 What did you accomplish during the year?
 What would you like the next year to look like?
 We have compiled a list of our favourite questions to help you start the New Year with a bang.

 We are constantly learning from our experiences.
 Did you have a particularly difficult client this year, take a risk that didn’t pay off or try a new approach to a difficult task?
 What did you learn from these experiences?
 Remember that growth involves taking calculated risks, pushing yourself and experiencing failures.
 These are critical for your professional development and can help you to identify key learning experiences to take into the New Year.

 As a lawyer, you are required to perform and deliver results under pressure.
 Identifying the activities that make you happier and less stressed can greatly benefit your performance at work.
-Is it your daily running session, morning yoga or maybe the monthly networking event?
-Sometimes it can be as simple as catching up with a colleague during the lunch break.
-Also, consider why these activities have helped you.
-It might be that your morning yoga sets you up for a great start to the day or that you've made new friends thanks to a networking event.
+Is it your daily running session, morning yoga or the walk during your lunch break?
+Also, consider why these activities have helped you?
+It might be that your morning yoga sets you up for a great start to the day or that a walk after lunch gives you a chance to clear your head.
 Write down the key activities that had a beneficial impact on your life this year and commit to continue prioritising them in the future.

 Once you have noted your core strengths, interests and skills, do some brainstorming on how you can combine them to progress your career further.
 The ideas you come up with might include attending legal networking events, volunteering, taking on more pro bono work or simply talking to your manager about new projects you would like to be involved in.